Mystic-Slice/Miwok-Language-Trainer-Android-Java/README.md

 # Miwok-Language-Trainer(Android/Java)

 App:
-This is one of the first android app that i have created.
+This is one of the first android apps that i have created.
 This was a follow along coding tutorial in Udacity.

 New Concept:
 MultiScreen Apps